inbo/n2khab/README.md

 install.packages("n2khab", repos = "https://inbo.r-universe.dev")
 ```

-The above provides a pre-compiled package for Windows and Mac, which should be faster than below approach.
+The above provides a pre-compiled package for Windows and macOS, which should be faster than below approach.
 INBO staff should have the INBO repository enabled already (check with `getOption("repos")`), in which case **`install.packages("n2khab")`** is all you need!

 If you want to install from the source repository, run: